The History of Arcola Church

 In 2002, four acres was received from Hazout, a neighbor to the south, in exchange for one of Betty Jones' delicious coconut cakes.
 Also, the church hired Lemay Erickson to execute the architectural planning for the new Great Room and five classrooms, which would comprise the new worship center.
 Ground was broken in May 2004, and the first Sunday of worship was held on Mother's Day, 2005.
 Soon after completion of the worship center, the Riedel Memorial Fountain was added to the campus in remembrance of Elinore Jean Riedel.

 The tower and garden are dedicated in loving memory of Elinore Jean Riedel.
 Elinore was the wife of George and mother of Rob, George, John, Chris, Sara and Barbara.
 She died Christmas Eve 2003 from cancer, but, throughout her life and love, left a vital legacy of faith, compassion and grace.
 She loved the church and worked to make it a community that reached out and welcomed people; a place where all could find rest, and a place where faith in God could be nurtured.
 These gifts of hers are reflected in the tower, garden and fountain.
 The tower stands over 30 feet, and is the first sign noticed upon entering the campus.
 It serves to call people in.
-The garden provides a place of beauty to stay and rest as well as a place where the church grows vegetables to feed those who are hungry.
+The garden provides a place of beauty to stay and rest as well.
 Inside the garden is a fountain, which reminds us of our baptism and the beginning of our faith.
 It also reminds us of our ultimate home, where the leaves of the trees are for the healing of the nations.

 The doors to Arcola Christian Preschool opened in the Fall of 2005.
 This has been a wonderful ministry opportunity for the church, welcoming hundreds of children and their families.